-Together with helpful people, we managed to set up an A500 with a GVP external HDD using ABBS (Amiga version of MBBS) which shortly after shaped SilverHawk BBS.
+Together with helpful people, we managed to set up an A500 with a GVP external HDD using ABBS (Amiga version of MBBS) which shortly after became SilverHawk BBS the summer of 1992.

-The BBS quickly grew and gathered several thousand users.
-Our board was targeting Amiga users, but we allowed anyone to connect.
-Of course, we had some nice PC vs Amiga wars going on in the conferences from time to time.
-That was part of the fun back in those days.
+The BBS quickly grew and gathered thousands of users.
+Our board was targeting the Amiga users, but we allowed anyone to connect.
+Of course, we had some nice PC-vs-Amiga Wars going on in the conferences from time to time but that was just part of the fun back in those days.

 After a couple of years, our board was later migrated to an A2000 which Stian bought.
 It was installed with a serial-board and some new harddisks.
-This model ran the BBS for a few years before we instead put the BBS on an A1200, which was sometimes tricky because the Apollo 030 accellerator card tended to freeze from time to time.
-Still, we kept it running by being true to the BBS and keeping the uptime as good as possible.
+The A2000 hosted the BBS for a few years before we later decided to migrate the BBS over to an A1200, which proved tricky because the Apollo 68030 accelerator tended to freeze up from time to time.
+Still, we kept it running by being true to the BBS and kept the uptime as good as possible with daily maintenance.

-SilverHawk BBS was down for quite a while because both Stian and I had little time because of school, military service and other work.
+SilverHawk BBS was down for a while because both Stian and I had little time because of school, military service and other work related matters.
 In the early 2000 we brought the BBS back online.
 This time using a telnet-emulator for the serial device.
-This worked well, and we got the BBS back to life.
-But the users were all gone.
-They were all on the dark side (internet made us all into zombies) and the BBS was more or less idle.
-It was now running on an A4000, but this HW started to behave unstable.
-We then migrated it all over to run in the eUAE emualtor on an Ubuntu server using hardfiles.
+This worked very well, and we brought the BBS back to life.
+But -- the users were all gone.
+They hovered on the dark side (internet made us all into zombies) and the BBS was more or less idle.
+It was now running on an A4000, but this HW was behaving unstable, so we decided to migrate to the eUAE emulator on an Ubuntu server using hardfiles.
 We copied all files from the A4000 to those hardfiles and it ran well like this for a couple of years.
-In 2015 the BBS was kickstarted again after a period time.
-Now on a OSX MacBook Pro with FS-UAE.
-It is not running smooth on this setup but SysOp and CoSys decided that we needed to make a change and took a giant leap of faith and moved the BBS to an Azure hosted server.
+Then, in 2015, the BBS was kickstarted again after a long idle time, but this time hosted on an MacBook Pro with FS-UAE for the emulation.
+It ran super smooth on this setup but SysOp and CoSys decided that we needed to make a change and took a giant leap of faith and moved the BBS to an Azure hosted server.
 The hardfiles were migrated to Azure and set up on WinUAE on this Azure server and the DNS was redirected: The BBS was officially Cloud Ready in December 2017.

-It's now 2016 and we're soon approaching our 25 year anniversary.
+It's now December2017 and we've celebrated our BBS's25 year anniversary.
 We have had enormous fun being part of the BBS phenomenon and even though the activity on the BBS is not as high as it was during its glory days, we still enjoy logging in and keeping in touch with everyone there who drop by and share a bit of history with us.